 Intimidated?
 Don’t be.
 This is how easy it’s going to be.

 I made cutting boards out of 3 different materials.
 Genuinely old barn board, new pine and barn board with lots of scarring and knots from the lumberyard that already looked a tiny bit aged.

 There are plusses and minuses to working with both but my favourite was the lumberyard barn board that looked a bit aged.
+It’s the rectangular one you see above.
 It had the most character, best colour after conditioning and you can actually use it for food, unlike genuine barn board which I would advise against.
 Because ick.
-The board with the big crack in it is the new barn board from the lumberyard.

 I specifically chose a piece of barn board at the lumberyard that had a big crack and lots of character.

 Just a reminder from the top of this post that this would make a really nice hostess gift, either by itself or as the base for other fun stuff instead of a basket.

 How to turn this into a gift basket.